-You can only keep progressing for so long before your body has had enough and can’t keep going.
+You can only keep progressing for so long before your body will get to the point where it has had enough and can’t keep going.
 At this point you need to de-load in order to maintain your long term progress.

-De-loading can mean reducing the weight you are using, or the reps you are doing with a set weight, or simply reducing the volume you are doing.
+De-loading can mean reducing the weight you are using, or the reps you are doing with a set weight, or the number of sets you are performing.
 Or you could do any combination of these.

 If you reach a plateau in your progress (a plateau is defined as three workouts in a row where you have failed to make any progress with a given exercise), or if you’re simply feeling a bit tired and run down, you should de-load and then build back up again.
 If you don’t you could get into a sticking point that lasts months – or even years!

-It’s ok to occasionally get the help of your training partner to complete the last rep of your last set of an exercise.
-Training hard is required for maximum growth.
-But you should not go beyond this, and even this should not be done all the time.
+It’s OK to train to failure occasionally, and training hard is required for maximum growth.
+But don't make a habit of it; and don't do additional assisted reps after this point.
 If you do you will overtax your central nervous system and this will slow down or even stop your gains.
 You could even lose size and strength.
 Train hard but don’t go to extremes.

-10. You’re Not Making the Most of Post-Workout Nutrition
+10. You’re Not Making the Most of Your Post-Workout Nutrition

 11. You’re Not Getting Enough Sleep

-Your body grows when you are resting and sleeping, not when you are in the gym.
-During sleep your body regenerates itself and you also release more growth hormone at this time.
+Your body grows when you are resting and sleeping, not when you are training.
+During sleep your body regenerates itself, and you also release more growth hormone at this time.
 Growth hormone helps build muscle and burn fat, so if you are not getting enough sleep you will not grow optimally.
 If you are training regularly you should aim to get 8 – 9 hours sleep every night.

-And don’t stay out late partying or clubbing every week either.
+And don’t stay out late partying or clubbing every weekend either.
 Decide what your priority is, and if it’s building muscle go home and get to bed.

 12. You’re Too Stressed Out

 If you are stressed all the time your body will produce more cortisol.
-Cortisol causes you to store more fat and it eats away at your muscle too.
+Cortisol eats away at your muscle, and it causes you to store more fat too.
 So it’s important to reduce or manage your stress levels.
 If you can’t avoid stress, spend some time de-stressing.
-Activities like deep breathing, meditation or laughing and doing fun activities all help reduce the effects of stress on your body, which is important if you are seeking to gain muscle.
+Activities like deep breathing, meditation, or just listening to relaxing music or watching a good film all help to reduce the effects of stress on your body, which is important if you are seeking to gain muscle.

 13. Bonus: You Lack Consistency

-Ok, so I thought I’d throw in one more point before I finish.
+Ok, so I thought I’d give you one additional point before I finish.
 If you want to make progress and develop a great physique you need to be consistent.
 That’s consistent with your training, with your nutrition and with your sleep.